 ”I cannot promise you happiness in this world, but I can in the next.”

 The film does take certain liberties for dramatic effect.
-For example in the film her young male friend Antoine Nicolau, appears to be deeply in lover with her.
+For example, in the film, her young male friend Antoine Nicolau, appears to be deeply in love with her.
 In one scene he promises to remain unwed when she moves to the convent.
-However, this emotional relationship between the two, was exaggerated by the author Franz Werfel.
-Other characters like the imperial prosecutor had their anti religious feelings exaggerated; but more or less the film does portray the fundamental story of how one girl dealt with visions of the Virgin Mary.
+However, this emotional relationship between the two was exaggerated by the author Franz Werfel.
+Other characters like the imperial prosecutor had their anti-religious feelings exaggerated, but more or less the film does portray the fundamental story of how one girl dealt with visions of the Virgin Mary.

 “O my mother, in your heart I placed all my anguish of my heart and it is there that I gain strength and courage.”

 – Bernadette Soubirous